Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 **Main Components**

-- `plasma-welcome` update messages, donation links and more
+- `plasma-welcome plasma-welcome-fedora` update messages, donation links and more
 - `plasma-desktop-doc` help pages for every program and the desktop
 - `@"Printing Support" cups-pk-helper kde-print-manager` for printing
 - `@"Input Methods"` needed for other languages